-Whether you like cake or waffles, you can get both in this amazing dessert.
-Here’s Food Network’s recipe to make Chocolate-Raspberry Waffle Cake, which has tons of math.
-First of all, you pour chocolate cake batter into a hot waffle iron, which smushes it into a fun flat circle waffle with little square dimples.
+If you like cake or waffles, this amazing dessert has both!
+The recipe for Chocolate-Raspberry Waffle Cake also has tons of math.
+First, you pour chocolate cake batter into a hot waffle iron to make a flat circle with little square dimples.
 Then you mix raspberries, sugar, and heavy cream to make berry-flavored whipped cream.
 Finally, you stack a waffle, then pink cream, then melted chocolate (!), then another waffle, then cream…and so on until you have 7 layers of each.
 Top it with MORE melted chocolate and a few fresh berries, and it adds up to yummy!

 Wee ones: How many sides does a square have?
 Try to find 3 little square things in your room.